world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 which will use `CsvEventQuery` to query VIDs from a CSV file for each edp.

 To use `CsvEventQuery`, you need to copy the CSV files you want to use from your local machine to the edp containers.
-First, update `_event_data_source` in `//src/main/k8s/local/edp_simulators_csv.cue`.
+First, update `eventsCsvPath` in the target `edp_simulators_csv` in `//src/main/k8s/local/BUILD.bazel`.
 Then after running the bazel command with the target `edp_simulators_csv_kind`, and all six edp deployments are in the status `1/1 Running`, run the following command for each edp to copy the CSV file from you local machine to the edp container:

 ```shell
 kubectl cp </path/to/your/csvfiles> <edp-podname>:/data/csvfiles